errbotio/err-backend-mattermost/README.md

         'insecure': False, # Default = False.
 Set to true for self signed certificates 'scheme': 'https', # Default = https
         'port': 8065, # Default = 8065
-        'timeout': 30 # Default = 30.
+        'timeout': 30, # Default = 30.
 If the webserver disconnects idle connections later/earlier change this value
+        'cards_hook': 'incomingWebhookId' # Needed for cards/attachments
 }
 ```

 - If the bot has problems doing some actions, you should make it system admin, some actions won't work otherwise.

+### Cards/Attachments
+Cards are called attachments in Mattermost.
+If you want to send attachments, you need to create an incoming Webhook in Mattermost
+and add the webhook id to your errbot `config.py` in `BOT_IDENTITY`.
+This is not an ideal solution, but AFAIK Mattermost does not support sending attachments
+over the api like slack does.

 ### FAQ